-You can turn your computer's wireless devices on and off with the wireless switch on the left side of the computer (see "Left Side View" on page 18).
+You can turn your computer's wireless devices on and off with the wireless switch on the left side of the computer (see "Left Side View").

 If the switch is in the "on" position, move the switch to the "off" position to disable the switch and the Mobile Broadband card.
 If the switch is in the "off" position, move the switch to the "on" position to enable the switch and the Dell Mobile Broadband card.
-For information about the wireless switch positions, see "Dell Wi-Fi CatcherTM Network Locator" on page 53
+For information about the wireless switch positions, see "Wireless Switch".

-To monitor the status of your wireless device, see "Monitoring the Status of the Wireless Network Card Through Dell QuickSet" on page 50.
+To monitor the status of your wireless device, see "Monitoring the Status of the Wireless Network Card Through Dell QuickSet" in "Connecting to a WLAN".

-Managing Your Network Settings Through the Dell QuickSet Location Profiler
+7.5.5 Managing Your Network Settings Through the Dell QuickSet Location Profiler